 (c) an act, omission, decision or proceeding of the Commissioner, or any other thing done by the Commissioner.

-104. Protection from defamation or breach of confidence actions
+104. Defamation or breach of confidence action, certain people protected from

 (1) If access to a document is given under a decision under this Act, and if the person who makes the decision believes, in good faith, when making the decision, that this Act permits or requires the decision to be made —